 \[\begin{align*} P(x \mid A, s) &= (2 \pi \sigma^2)^{-\frac{m}{2}} \exp \left(-\frac{\|x - As\|_2^2}{2 \sigma^2} \right) \\ \log P(x \mid A, s) &= - \frac{m}{2} \log (2 \pi \sigma^2 ) - \frac{\|x - As\|_2^2}{2 \sigma^2} \end{align*}\]where $m$ is the signal (measurement) dimensionality.
 Putting these together, we get the LASSO objective, aka minimize:

-\[\begin{align*} \mathcal{L}_s = \frac{\|x - As\|_2^2}{2 \sigma^2} + \frac{\|s\|_1}{\lambda} \end{align*}\]This looks scarily similar to the SAE cost function:
+\[\begin{align*} \mathcal{L}_s = \frac{\|x - As\|_2^2}{2 \sigma^2} + \frac{\|s\|_1}{\lambda_\text{Laplace}} \end{align*}\]This looks similar to the SAE cost function:

 \[\mathcal{L}_\text{SAE}(A, s) = \text{MSE}(x, As) + \lambda_\text{sparsity} \|s\|_1\]But there are 2 main differences.
 In training SAEs, the optimization is done on $A$ and $s$ simultaneously, whereas in ICA, the optimization is done on $s$ first to find $\hat{s}$.
 Then, in addition to this, we still have to find $z$, to optimize $A$.
-I’m not sure how isomorphic these end up being.
+These are indeed not isomorphic, not even conceptually.

 Implementing the learning of $\hat{s}$ is rather straightforward, with the update equation simply being: